tinify/wordpress-plugin/readme.txt

 1. Visit *Plugins > Add New*.
 2. Search for 'tinypng' and press the 'Install Now' button for the plugin named 'Compress JPEG & PNG images' by 'TinyPNG'.
 3. Activate the plugin from your *Plugins* page.
-4. Go to the *Settings > Media* page and register a new account.
+4. Go to the *Settings > Compress JPEG & PNG images* page and register a new account.
 5. Or enter the API key you got from https://tinypng.com/developers.
 6. Go to *Media > Bulk Optimization* and optimize all your images!